DrZedd42/FutureCarbonCreditMetaContract/README.md

 # About these contracts

-This is a sample ERC-1155 contract for the purposes of demonstrating integration with the [OpenSea](https://opensea.io) marketplace for crypto collectibles.
+This is a sample ERC-1155 contract for the purposes of demonstrating integration with the [OpenSea](https://opensea.io) marketplace for crypto collectibles and the FCC Green Carbon Credit based financial system.

 We also include:
 - A script for minting items.
 - A factory contract for making sell orders for unminted items (allowing for **gas-free and mint-free presales**).
 - A configurable lootbox contract for selling randomized collections of ERC-1155 items.